kaiyote/kaiyote.github.io/content/blog/hello-world.md

 {% endgpt %}

 So...... first things first.
 It spit out a `react` component when I asked for a `lit` component.
-Now, to be fair, I'm 90% positive that react component would do the thing I asked for the component to do.
+Now to be fair, I'm 90% positive that `react` component would do the thing I asked for the component to do.
-Just, in react.
+The problem is that I asked it to write the component in `lit`.
 Which sort of belies the entire weakness of ChatGPT.

 {% gpt "question" %}
 I asked you to write a component in Lit